Team-Fjorden/ios-sdk/Readme.md

 ## Quick Start

 The central class of everything you need is the `GripManager`.
 You can access it using `GripManager.default`.
 You have to call `configure()` before anything else can be accessed.

 The grip manager comes with different operations modes: The default one uses the system's bluetooth stack.
-Therefore it will only work on a physical device, bluetooth on the iOS simulator acts differently.
+Therefore it will only work on a physical device, Bluetooth on the iOS simulator is not supported.
 You can also run in `simulated` mode, to simulate any kind of situation to test your integration.
 Under the hood is completely mocks `CoreBluetooth` and doesn't touch the hardware at all.
 This is the default when running the SDK on the simulator.

 To use the normal mode, simply call `configure()`, otherwise pass the desired operation mode `GripManager.default.configure(with: .simulated)`.

-The Fjorden SDK offers two API versions:
+The Fjorden SDK is based around async/await, but offers fallback using closures.

-1. Closure callbacks
-2. Async/Await

 Xcode should be smart enough to pick the correct version of the API depending on the surrounding context.

-> Make sure to add a `NSBluetoothAlwaysUsageDescription` to your `Info.plist` file!, otherwise your app will crash the first time you are trying to connect to a new grip!

 ### Connection Flow

+> ‼️ Make sure to add a `NSBluetoothAlwaysUsageDescription` to your `Info.plist`, otherwise your app will crash the first time you are trying to connect to a new grip!

 #### Setting up a new grip